MattHammond94/LongLivePHP/README.md

 * For developing locally can use XAMPP (X(cross platform), Apache, mySQL, PHP and Pearl(Another programming language)) - XAMPP needs to be installed for appropriate OS.

 ### Running PHP/Setup:

+After installing XAMPP use the desktop application to run your local server.
+Files are served to localhost from the htdocs file in the XAMPP application folder.

+You can add files and folders from here to be viewed in the browser: adding a dir "home" with an index file "home.php" will allow you to go to localhost/home where the home.php file will be rendered.

+adding further files to home dir can be accessed at /home/<FileName>